+1.4582212603

 • About Jim Olmsted

-Mr. Olmsted holds both B.A. and M.A. degrees from the University of Nevada at Reno and earned his Juris Doctor (J.D.) from the University of California, Davis School of Law in 1987.
-During law school, he gained valuable experience by interning for Judge Edward C. Reed of the United States District Court for the District of Nevada and clerking for Justice Charles E. Springer on the Nevada Supreme Court.
+He earned his Juris Doctor from the University of California, Davis School of Law and holds both Bachelor of Arts and Master of Arts degrees from the University of Nevada, Reno.
+During law school, he interned for Judge Edward C. Reed of the United States District Court for the District of Nevada and clerked for Justice Charles E. Springer of the Nevada Supreme Court.

 Jim Olmsted Scholarship